 It’s that time of year again here in Washington State!
-Fall is the best time to aerate and dethatch your lawn.
+Fall is the best time to aerate and dethatch your lawn in Washougal, Vancouver, and Camas, Washington.
 In this post, we’ll go over what exactly dethatching and aerating your lawn means and entails.

 Dethatching can be done manually, with a thatch rake, or with a device called a power rake (also known as a lawn scarifier or dethatcher) which resembles a lawnmower.
 A power rake is far more efficient than a manual thatch rake; with a small lawn, you can get by with a thatch rake, but you will want a power rake for anything else.

 With a thatch rake, simply rake over your lawn to pull up thatch.
 Then, using a standard yard rake, rake up all of the thatch and remove it from your yard.
 Using a power rake is, obviously, slightly different.
 Move over the entire lawn (much like you would when mowing) to draw up the thatch.
 Once you have gone over your entire lawn, rake up all of the thatch and remove it from your yard.

 Aerating is another task that should be performed yearly.
 Aeration simply punches holes throughout your entire lawn; this also helps to loosen thatch and break up compacted soil.
 Aerating allows much-needed air, moisture, and nutrients to penetrate deep into your soil, enabling your lawn to grow lusher and greener.

 Similarly to dethatching, aerating can be done either manually, with a manual lawn aerator (there are several varieties), or with a powered aerator.
 Again, the power aerator is more efficient than a manual one, but with small yards, a manual aerator will do the trick.